jyothilashmi/mbio-automation/README.md

-# MBIO TESTNG -Selenium Framework
+# Task 1 - MBIO TESTNG -Selenium Framework
 This is a TDD-style test automation framework for an mbio trading website, built using **Selenium WebDriver**, **TestNG**, and **Java**.

 ##  Features